cariagency/period-picker/README.md

 ### Custom options.

-Any of default options (see full list below) can be override when initilizing periodPicker.
+Any of default options (see full list below) can be overrided when initializing the picker.

 Example :